 The Bergen group has developed a model for dissemination that ensures that the effectiveness of the B4DT is maintained and that the patients are offered the same high quality B4DT wherever they are receiving the treatment.

-The key features are the following:
+The key features of the dissemination model are the following:

-3. The B4DT has to be delivered in accordance to protocol
+3. The B4DT has to be delivered in accordance to protocol and procedures

 5. The outcomes needs to be comparable to the already established norms